-The Centers for Disease Control and Prevention (CDC) says that if you’re pregnant, you can get the COVID-19 vaccine.
+The Centers for Disease Control and Prevention (CDC) says that if you’re pregnant, you can get the COVID vaccine.
 But they aren’t going as far as saying you should.
 Hardly anyone is.
-One the one hand, there’s no reason to believe that the vaccine is dangerous during pregnancy.
-On the other hand, there isn’t a ton of evidence that it’s safe either.
+On the one hand, there’s no reason to believe the vaccine is dangerous during pregnancy, and it could help bring the COVID-19 pandemic to an end.
+On the other hand, there isn’t a ton of evidence that it’s safe for pregnant people either.

-What the decision comes down to is this: Is it riskier to get the vaccine and potentially experience side effects that harm yourself or your baby, or is it riskier to hold off on vaccination and potentially get infected with COVID-19?
+What the decision comes down to is this: Is it riskier to get the vaccine and potentially experience side effects that could harm yourself or your baby, or is it riskier to hold off on vaccination and potentially get infected with COVID?

-One thing is certain: COVID-19 is particularly dangerous during pregnancy.
+One thing is certain: COVID is particularly dangerous during pregnancy.
 Pregnant women with the disease are 22 times more likely to die than pregnant women who aren’t infected, according to a JAMA Pediatrics study of more than 2,100 women from 18 countries.
-Infected pregnant women are more likely to experience preeclampsia (a high blood pressure-related pregnancy complication), about three times more likely to have a severe infection, and five times more likely to be admitted to the ICU.
+Infected pregnant people are more likely to experience preeclampsia (a high blood pressure-related pregnancy complication), about three times more likely to have a severe infection, and five times more likely to be admitted to the ICU, according to the study.

-A CDC study of about 400,000 women found similar results.
-Compared to those who weren’t expecting, pregnant women with symptomatic COVID-19 were more likely to be admitted to an ICU, be intubated, need an artificial lung to remove carbon dioxide from their blood, and die.
+Research from the CDC that included about 400,000 women found similar results.
+Compared to those who weren’t expecting, pregnant women with symptomatic COVID were more likely to be admitted to an ICU, be intubated, need an artificial lung to remove carbon dioxide from their blood, and die.

-COVID-19 is bad for the baby too.
-When a mom has the disease, her child is more likely to be born premature, which increases the baby’s risk of breathing problems, infection, bleeding in the brain, jaundice, and issues with the intestines, heart, and eyes.
-In the JAMA study, babies born to moms with COVID-19 were more than twice as likely to have at least three severe complications, such as sepsis or anemia that needs transfusion.
-Of the women who were positive for COVID-19 during labor, 13 percent of their babies also tested positive.
+COVID is bad for the baby too.
+When a pregnant person has the disease, their child is more likely to be born premature, which increases the baby’s risk of breathing problems, infection, bleeding in the brain, jaundice, and issues with the intestines, heart, and eyes.
+In the JAMA study, babies born to moms with COVID were more than twice as likely to have at least three severe complications, such as sepsis or anemia that needs transfusion.
+Of the women who were positive for COVID during labor, 13 percent of their babies also tested positive.